smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * framerate limiter types async/front edge sync/back edge sync/nvidia reflex/nvidia/game engines
 * 1 fps buffer caps are lowest latency (some limiters are actually 2/3 frame buffers like nvidia's non reflex one)
 * best practice -2fps under refresh rate
-* AI frame gens can be capped (reflex limiter or others) to lower utilizations, smooth motion seems to like no cap
+* AI frame gens can be capped (reflex limiter or others) to lower utilizations, smooth motion seems to like no cap (maybe fixed in newer driver)
 * rtss > fraterate limit -2 under monitor max hz (or lower for stable/and/or LFC)
 * rtss > setup > enable framerate limiter > NVIDIA reflex (is ultra low latency if not used with reflex i think)
 ---